 Delay repeats the signal, like an echo, and can be like ear candy or can make the signal blend into the mix better.
 Syncing the time to the beat can make a simple rhythm more complex.
 Give it more feedback and you’ll get more repeats.
 Delay has a dry and wet like the reverb.
 It also has a similar atmospheric effect, so if reverb isn’t working for, try a delay instead!

 Not on Soundation Premium yet?
-Sign up with the code EFFECTPRO or click here for one month free Premium.
+Sign up with the code EFFECTPRO or click here for one month free Premium and learn these audio effects.